Nature Poetry and the Human World

 * Nature poetry is about perceptions and states of mind that are part of

 our universal response to nature.
-For example, expressions of joy and
+To use an earlier example, expressions of joy and

 delight at the magnificence of nature -- as well as expressions of